vmware-archive/StatsD/README.md

 echo "gauge1:+3|g" | nc -u -w0 192.168.99.100 8125
 ```

 The Wavefront backend supports tagging by allowing you to pass tags as part of the metric name.
-In order to support this, they `keyNameSanitize` config option must be set to `false` in your config.
+In order to support this, the `keyNameSanitize` config option must be set to `false` in your config.
 For example:

 ```
 echo "gauge1~tag1=v1~tag2=v2:+3|g" | nc -u -w0 192.168.99.100 8125